Zabit Magomedsharipov: Ultimate Fighting Championship

 Magomedsharipov faced promotional newcomer Sheymon Moraes on November 25, 2017, at UFC Fight Night: Bisping vs. Gastelum.
 He won the fight via submission in the third round.
 The win also earned Magomedsharipov his second Performance of the Night bonus award.

 Magomedsharipov faced Kyle Bochniak on April 7, 2018, at UFC 223.
 He won the fight by unanimous decision.
-This win earned him a Fight of the Night bonus.
+This win again earned him a Fight of the Night bonus.
 Shortly after the bout, Magomedsharipov signed a new multi-fight contract with UFC.

 Magomedsharipov was expected to fight Yair Rodríguez on September 8, 2018, at UFC 228.
 However, Rodríguez pulled out of the fight on August 23 and was replaced by Brandon Davis.
 Magomedsharipov won the fight via submission in the second round with a modified kneebar.

 Magomedsharipov faced Jeremy Stephens on March 2, 2019, at UFC 235.
 He won the fight by unanimous decision.

 Magomedsharipov was expected to face Calvin Kattar on October 18, 2019, at UFC on ESPN 6.
 However, Magomedsharipov was removed from the card due to injury on September 13 and the pairing was rescheduled for the following month at UFC on ESPN+ 21.
 He won the fight via unanimous decision.
 This fight earned him the Fight of the Night award.

 Magomedsharipov was scheduled to face Yair Rodríguez on August 29, 2020, at UFC Fight Night 175.
 However, Rodríguez pulled out with an ankle injury.

 On April 26, 2021, Magomedsharipov was removed from the UFC official rankings due to inactivity.
 At the time of removal he was ranked #3.
 In early June 2021, it was reported that Magomedsharipov was suffering from health issues related to his immune system, which ultimately required career-threatening surgery.

 In September 2021, Mark Henry announced that Magomedsharipov would be returning to the UFC soon.

-In June 2022, Magomedsharipov notified the UFC that he was retiring from active competition, teasing on social media that he has begun training to be a doctor.
+In June 2022, Magomedsharipov notified the UFC that he was retiring from active competition.

+He is currently coaching his younger brother, Khasan Magomedsharipov.
+According to his younger brother Khasan, Zabit is interested in competing in wrestling and grappling competitions in the future.